Here you will find information on how you can use different tools to build Vanilla into production HTML and CSS.

 For example, consider a pattern that accepts images as raw HTML, which are wrapped by the macro in a container that expects the image to have a specific class.

-A user would be required to apply that class manually, as with the p-image-container__image
+A user would be required to apply that class manually, as with the p-image-container__image class in the example below:

 {{ vf_linked_logo_section(